WanderingSpaceThinker/nonexistence/_posts/2021-02-20-Starting-point.md

 Here's the updated definition:

-<blockquote><h4>"the quality of dealing with a problem in a sensible way that suits the conditions that really exist, rather than following fixed theories, ideas, or rules <b>and ignore all problems for which it cannot be applied</b>"</h4></blockquote>
+> "the quality of dealing with a problem in a sensible way that suits the conditions that really exist, rather than following fixed theories, ideas, or rules **and ignore all problems for which it cannot be applied**"

 To clarify, it doesn't mean this kind of problem is to be discarded entirely, I understand why they can be interesting and important.
 Just that by essence, we can't get to the bottom of it and it feels like a *waste of time* (foreshadowing).